eclipse-sumo/sumo/docs/web/docs/Tools/Detector.md

 ## Ambiguity

 In many cases, the solutions for a given input is not unique.
+It is often the case, that a large proportion of the solution space contains "implausible" (i.e. looped / detour) routes.
+Some strategies for mitigation are described below.
+In some cases it may be better to use the [routeSampler tool instead](../Demand/Routes_from_Observation_Points.md#chosing_the_right_tool).

+### Distribution among candidate successors

-By setting the option **--limit** {{DT_INT}}, the flow is assigned in multiple iterations which causes flows to be distributed more evenly so that all routes are used in proportion to the incoming and outgoing flows (as done by [dfrouter](../dfrouter.md)).
+By setting the option **--limit** {{DT_INT}}, the flow is assigned in multiple iterations.
+This can increase running time but causes flows to be distributed more evenly so that all routes are used in proportion to the incoming and outgoing flows (similar to the behavir of [dfrouter](../dfrouter.md)).

-Another way to resolve ambiguity is to add route restrictions:

 ### Restricting generated routes